 Starting from the main screen with the time, we differentiate whether we move up or down.
 Upwards we have the different options and modes of use: sport profiles, navigation, diary, stopwatch or settings.

-Therefore, "up" we have all the functions of the clock.
+Therefore, "up" we have all the functions of the watch.

 If we use the bottom scroll button we will find the different measurements it offers us: daily activity, training, recovery time and sleep monitoring (option that is launched with the Trainer and I will talk about it later)